Pederbuus/cloud-api-starter/java-api/README.md

 # README Java
+Run using the IDE
-`run main` in JavaApiApplication.java
+1. `run main` in JavaApiApplication.java

+Or use the command-line
 1. To compile: `mvn package`
-2. To then run it: `cd target && java -jar java-api-0.0.1-SNAPSHOT.jar`
+2. To then run it: `java -jar target/java-api-0.0.1-SNAPSHOT.jar`

 Will run on http://localhost:8080/...

+The connection to the postgresDB is connected via `jdbc` The connection string is found at `.\src\main\resources\application.properties`

 ## Controll flow:
 - **Model**